ShahmeerNaeem/insurance_claim_prediction/README.md

 ## 🎯 Goal

-Predict whether a customer is likely to make an insurance claim, based on personal and policy-related attributes.
+Predict whether a customer is likely to make an insurance claim, based on personal and policy related attributes.

 ---